-As stated above, the IDP plan consists out of the following sections:
+The IDP plan consists out of the following sections:

 Chapter 1: IDP Process: Introduction

 This section focuses on the purpose of the document and the legal context and framework of the IDP.
 The section further identifies the basis for the IDP and clarifies the process followed with review.